DNAProject/DNA/README.md

 ## Testing DNA in an open environment

-We also provide an open testing environment, it suppots below operation:
+We also provide an open testing environment.
+It supports the operation below:

 1. make some transactions :
 ```